An Overview of Automatic Market Maker Mechanisms

 An alternative algorithm for swapping stable assets was more recently introduced by Solidly, which builds on Uniswap V2 by adding an option to create a pair specialized for stable assets .
 Unlike a normal Uniswap V2 pair, this pair utilizes a quartic sum invariant instead of the usual quadratic invariant (but retains the same interface).
 This flattens the curve around the 1:1 exchange rate and produces a very similar effect to StableSwap, but lacks an adjustment parameter similar to the amplification coefficient mentioned above.
 Empirically, the curve seems to provide similar output to StableSwap with an amplification coefficient of 2 (see below figure), which is much lower than is typically used in StableSwap pools.
 This makes it a bit lower risk (without additional tuning) for a wider range of stable assets that may have larger fluctuations around their peg, but it also may be slightly less efficient for those that do not.

-Curve, the originators of StableSwap, have also released a new AMM for volatile assets called CryptoSwap .
-CryptoSwap expands on the StableSwap algorithm by adding another parameter enabling quicker switching into price discovery mode (Constant Product) as the price moves away from the peg.
+Curve, the originator of StableSwap, has also released a new AMM for volatile assets called CryptoSwap .
+CryptoSwap expands on the StableSwap algorithm by adding another parameter enabling quicker switching into price discovery mode (constant product) as the price moves away from the peg.
 This makes the algorithm better at handling a dynamic peg, allowing it to be used for more volatile assets.
 Curve’s CryptoSwap implementations also include a dynamic fee and an internal oracle system, making it unique in that respect since most other solutions use fixed rates or Chainlink oracles .
-Implementing this AMM requires solving cubic, sextic, and higher degree equations, which is typically done in practice using Newton’s Method .
-This combined with its internal oracle and dynamic fees make it one of the most complex AMMs currently in use.
-(For this reason a CryptoSwap graph is omitted.)
-It is still early in its life cycle, so it remains to be seen whether this extra complexity translates into a better performing AMM.
+Implementing this AMM requires solving cubic, sextic, and higher-degree equations, which is typically done in practice using Newton’s Method .
+This combined with its internal oracle and dynamic fees makes it one of the most complex AMMs currently in use.
+(For this reason, a CryptoSwap graph is omitted.)
+It is still early in its life cycle, so it remains to be seen whether this extra complexity translates into a better-performing AMM.
 So far it has mostly seen its use limited to one pool filled with the highest market cap assets on a given chain.
 Recently, though, it has been getting rolled out in more pools, growing its reach in the AMM space.

 Virtual Reserve Automatic Market Makers